Resume PDF or Word: The Best File Format in 2024

 • SBrettSalesManagerResume.PDF

-Recruiters or hiring managers will sometimes go back to search the database for your resume.
-You want to ensure that they find your resume easily when they type in your name.
-It also looks more professional than naming your resume “My Resume” - they’re likely to receive hundreds of resumes with that file name!
-Make their job easier and make yourself stand out with a well-considered file name.
+Recruiters or hiring managers may sometimes need to search the database for your resume.
+You want to ensure that they can find your resume easily when they type in your name.
+It also looks more professional than naming your resume “My Resume” — they’re likely to receive hundreds of resumes with that file name!
+Make their job easier, and make yourself stand out, with a well-considered and easy-to-find file name.

 It’s time to send your resume out into the world!

-If you’d like an expert opinion on your document before you apply for your dream job, why not send it over for a free resume review by our team of professional resume writers?
+If you’d like an expert opinion on your document before you apply for your dream job, why not send it over to ZipJob for a free resume review?
 Armed with some advice on how to improve your document, you’ll soon be fully booked with interviews and well on your way to your next role.

 Recommended reading: